Three Tips for Successful Automated Debt Collection

 Automation, artificial intelligence and machine learning are at the forefront of the continued digital transformation within the world of collections.
-And organizations from across industries — including healthcare, financial services and the public sector — are learning how automation can improve their workflows and collection efforts.
+And organizations from across industries — including healthcare, financial services and the public sector — are learning how automated debt collection can improve their workflows and strategies.

-When implemented well, automation can ease pressure from call center agents, which can be especially important when there’s a tight labor market and retention is at the forefront of every employer’s mind.
+When implemented well, automation can ease pressure from call center agents, which can be especially important when there’s a tight labor market and retention is top of mind for every employer.
 Automated systems can also help improve recovery rates while minimizing the risk of human error and the corresponding liability.

 These same systems can increase long-term customer satisfaction and lifetime value.
 Deeper insights into consumers’ financial situations and preferences allow you to avoid wasting resources and making contact when consumers are truly unable to pay.
 Instead, monitoring and following up with their preferred contact method can be a more successful approach — and a better experience for consumers.